 Growing up in China, Prince said his parents always encouraged him to seek out adventure and create a path for himself.
 That was why he headed west for UCSB.
-Recently, he was accepted into the College of Creative Studies’ (CCS) Five-Year Degree Program, which will allow him to complete both a bachelor’s and master’s degree in computer science within five years.
-Prince never anticipated he would experience so much in his first two years at UCSB.
+Recently, he was accepted into the College of Engineering's Five-Year Degree Program, which will allow him to complete both a bachelor’s and master’s degree within five years.
+Prince never anticipated he would experience so much in his first two years at UCSB as a computing major.

 “I’ve conducted research with wonderful faculty, taken advanced computer science courses, and presented at major conferences.
 I am so grateful and proud of what I am a part of at UCSB,” said Prince.
 “It has been rewarding, challenging, and inspiring.
 All of which motivates me to work even harder.”

 Prince is also working on a research project with Yu-Xiang Wang, a computer science assistant professor at UCSB.
 His project examines whether they can build a decision model that is fair and eliminates the selection bias that negatively affects minority groups.

 The CRA was formed in 1972 as a forum for department chairs of computer science departments across the country to share information.
 The organization’s membership has grown to include more than two hundred organizations active in computing research.